samuraraujo/SERIMI-RDF-Interlinking/README.md

 ## Testing the installation

-Go to the root of the Serimi directory and executed the command below:
+Go to the root of the SERIMI directory and executed the command below:

 	ruby serimi.rb

-If everything is fine, this command will print help information about Serimi.
-Below you find information about how to use Serimi.
+If everything is fine, this command will print help information about SERIMI.
+Below you find information about how to use SERIMI.

 ## Usage